 Also, it is essential to state that the more you listen and pay attention to your inner fears, the less you will know how to answer difficult or pointed questions posed by the recruiter during the interview.

-The ideal candidate shows a mild attitude, can manage stress and is a qualified problem solver.
+Many recruiters claim that the ideal candidate shows a mild attitude, can manage stress and is a qualified problem solver.

 We cannot stress body language enough since, for the recruiter, it is a great way to see if the candidate is confident or nervous about his abilities.

 It is a commonly known fact that dress, grooming, and overall personal appearance are discriminating factors experienced in the hiring process.
 Though distinct societies in countries all over the world have made strides to avoid profiling, discriminating, and characterising people for their looks, it still happens during interviews.

 If you're tall and blond with model-esque features, finding a job will be a piece of cake!